 Partial Digital Amputation (Onychectomy, Declawing) of Non-Domestic Felids and Other Carnivores Kept in Human Care

-While veterinarians are urged to strongly discourage the ownership of wild or exotic animals as pets, this Position Statement will not focus on that issue.
-For more information on the personal ownership of wild or exotic animals and the obligations of veterinarians regarding education of the public on this topic, the reader is directed to the Position Statement on the Keeping of Native or Exotic Animals as Pets.
+While veterinarians are urged to strongly discourage the ownership of wild (native or exotic) animals as pets, this Position Statement will not focus on that issue.
+For more information on the personal ownership of wild or exotic animals and the obligations of veterinarians regarding education of the public on this topic, the reader is directed to the Position Statement on the Keeping of Wild (Native or Exotic) Animals as Pets.

 Position